Search engines work towards improving their algorithms on an ongoing basis to ensure a positive experience for search users.

-Let’s take a more granular look at specific types of keyword abuse and mismanagement, including irrelevant usage, writing for a specific keyword density, and keyword stuffing.
+Let’s take a more granular look at specific types of keyword misuse and mismanagement, including irrelevant usage, writing for a specific keyword density, and keyword stuffing.

 Irrelevant Keyword Targeting/Confusion